Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 Saturday

-de Youngsters Day Out still works; keep the loop short, layered, and easy to exit.
+Circus Bella's AH HA! at Yerba Buena Gardens still works; keep the loop short, layered, and easy to exit.

 Sunday